ovspianist/quartz/content/Travelling to Italy - Day 1.md

-Sleeping without J was difficult, but a cricket came in my room, and stayed with me the whole night.
+Sleeping without J was difficult, but after I turned off the lights, a cricket came in my room, and stayed with me the whole night.